 Victory for the McKenzie River!The Oregon Water Resources Department has denied the Willamette Water Company’s attempt to profit through speculation on Oregon’s waters.
 WaterWatch commends the department on their decision to deny the permit.
 The final order protects the treasured McKenzie River from an unlawful attempt to lock up a huge amount of water for later sale.
 This is great news for the McKenzie River and the fish and communities that depend on the river.
 We will be reviewing the 80-page order and taking any appropriate next steps.
 Read the final order here.

 Working to Remove Two of Oregon’s Top Ten Fish BarriersIn a major development for the Rogue Basin’s prized salmon and steelhead runs, WaterWatch has succeeded in securing removal agreements for Fielder and Wimer dams on Evans Creek!
 An important spawning tributary of the Rogue River, Evans Creek supports fall chinook salmon, coho salmon, summer and winter steelhead, cutthroat trout, suckers, and lamprey.
 Above these dams, approximately 19 miles of habitat is available for fall chinook production, 60 miles for coho salmon production, and 70 miles for steelhead production.
 WaterWatch is now working in partnership with ODFW, Geos Institute, American Rivers, River Design Group, and others to secure funding to remove these dams by 2015.
+Help us move this worthy project forward without delay!
 Learn more about the Evans Creek removals in this Mail Tribune article, or visit our “Free the Rogue” campaign webpage.

 Royal Treatment Fly Shop Film Premiere Party and Contest Benefitting WaterWatch!